 - WordPress itself is completely free, but many themes and plugins are paid.
 Also, you will need to pay for hosting, domain name, and security separately

 Shopify is an excellent option if you are planning on starting an online retail business but have very little or no technical expertise.
 Shopify is dedicated to boosting sales, scaling e-commerce businesses, and includes everything you will need to set it up and get started.

 If you have skills in coding or are willing to pay a pro developer to design and develop your online store, WordPress is the best option.
 It offers endless possibilities for tweaking and customizing every part of the WordPress com website to suit your needs perfectly.

 It also comes with thousands of themes and plugins which you can use to build an online store.

-If you are still not sure, you can try both Shopify and WordPress for free right now to get the feel of the platforms and to decide which one is better suited for you.
+If you are still unsure, you can try both Shopify and WordPress for free right now to get the feel of the platforms and decide which one is better suited for you.

 Shopify vs. WordPress: FAQs